Spring Festivals for Families in Charlotte

 This festival features more than 80 activities.
-Take part in fun that includes beautiful gardens, a parade, a frog jump, food trucks, live music, kids' activities, sports and more.
-Locaions vary.
+Take part in fun that includes beautiful gardens, a parade, a frog jump, teddy bear tea party, food trucks, live music, kids' activities, fireworks and more.
+Locations vary.
 See website for full schedule of events.

 Live music is part of the family friendly fun at the Come See Me Festival in Rock Hill.